buildpacks/rfcs/text/0000-app-image-extensions.md

 When `privileged` is set to `true`, the lifecycle will run this buildpack as the `root` user.

 For each root buildpack, the lifecycle will use [snapshotting](https://github.com/GoogleContainerTools/kaniko/blob/master/docs/designdoc.md#snapshotting-snapshotting) to capture changes made during the buildpack's build phase (excluding `/tmp`, `/cnb`, and `/layers`).
+Alternatively to snapshotting, a platform may store a new stack iamge to cache the changes.
 All of the captured changes will be included in a single layer produced as output from the buildpack.
 The `/layers` dir MAY NOT be used to create arbitrary layers.

 The buildpack can then exclude directories from the layer by writing to the `launch.toml` using a new `[[excludes]]` table, for example: